md0923/MMFPCA-draft/README.md

 ## Contents of this folder

-- mmfpca_tutorial.R:
+- mmfpca_tutorial.R: A step-by-step implementation of the proposed multilevel multivariate FPCA and the associated procedures including simulated data generation and model fitting described in "Joint Modeling of Evoked and Induced Event-Related Spectral Perturbations."

-- eigenfunction_construction.R:
+- eigenfunction_construction.R: Functions constructing the multilevel multi- and uni-varaite two-dimensional eigenfunctions described in the Section 3 of the paper.

-- simulation_data_generation.R:
+- simulation_data_generation.R: Functions simulating multilevel multivariate two-dimensional functional data under the simulation designs states in Section 3 of the paper.

-- mmfpca.R:
+- mmfpca.R: Function of the algorithm fitting multilevel multivariate FPCA proposed in Section 2 of the paper.

 ## Introduction